picnic-ventures/picnic-dev-challenge/readme.md

 To set up the server, open a terminal, and `cd` to the `server` directory.
 Once in the server directory, run the following

 ```
-npm install
+yarn
 ```

 Once the installation is complete, you can run the following command to run a dev server:

 ```
-npm run dev
+yarn dev
 ```

-This will start a server which will restart any time you make changes in the `server` directory. **You should not have to make any changes to the server code**, but you if you want to try out making some changes, feel free.
-(Of course I can't guarantee that the server is bug-free, so maybe you might have to make changes after all...!)
+This will start a server which will restart any time you make changes in the `server` directory.

 If everything went smoothly, you should see: